 Some guests and I will share the origins of our own ideas about diversity.
 We will then reflect on our ideas about diversity and determine if they are accurate/justifiable.
 Lastly, we will decide and share whether our ideas about diversity will enhance our lives and the lives of those we encounter.

 First, I will be sharing origins of my own ideas about diversity.
 I will begin with stories of how my understanding of race and racism began to develop during my childhood.
-I will continue with stories of how my understanding of race as a social construct continues to develop as I reflect on my experiences as a Black woman in higher education.
+I will continue with stories of how my understanding of race as a social construct continues to develop as I reflect on my experiences in higher education.

 Reflections for viewers and guests: